emberjs/rfcs/text/1060-tracked-promise.md

 The returned value is an instance of `TrackedPromise`, and is for instrumenting promise state with reactive properties, so that UI can update as the state of a promise changes over time.

+When a non-promise is passed, as one may do for a default value, it'll behave as if it were a resolved promise, i.e.: `Promise.resolve(passedValue)`.

 This is a shorthand utility for passing an existing promise to `TrackedPromise`.

 Example in a template-only component
 ```gjs